telepresenceio/telepresence/reference/intercepts.md

 # Intercepts

-## Intercept behvaior when logged into Ambassador CLoud
+## Intercept behvaior when logged into Ambassador Cloud

 After logging into Ambassador Cloud (with `telepresence login`), Telepresence will default to `--preview-url=true`, which will use Ambassador Cloud to create a sharable preview URL for this intercept.
 (Creating an intercept without logging in will default to `--preview-url=false`).